What Is a Backyard Pod? A Complete Guide for Sunshine Coast Homeowners

 • Service connections

-Two properties in the same suburb may have completely different constraints.
 That’s why a site-specific review is always recommended before progressing to design.

 Block Size & Available Space

-A backyard pod requires sufficient space to respect boundary setbacks, maintain access, allow appropriate separation from the main dwelling and provide functional outdoor space.
+A backyard pod requires sufficient space to respect boundary setbacks, maintain access, allow appropriate separation from the main dwelling, and provide functional outdoor space.

 Smaller suburban blocks may have tighter limitations, while larger properties often provide greater flexibility.